 VM: Surgery & Radiology (See also: Pharmacology/Toxicology, Oncology)

 Dr. Wittenburg is a veterinary clinical pharmacologist with basic research interests in cancer biology and investigational/developmental therapeutics for treatment of cancer in pets and people.
 A better understanding of the biology and response to therapy in veterinary patients with cancer is crucial to translate discoveries in our pet populations to potential therapies in humans with cancer.
-Dr. Wittenburg’s current projects involve aspects of clinical pharmacology, (pharmacokinetic/pharmacodynamics studies), in vitro pharmacology (comparative metabolism of chemotherapeutic drugs across species), in silico pharmacology (physiologically based pharmacokinetic modeling of chemotherapeutic agents in animals) and molecular biology studies into the importance of protein-protein interactions with regard to transcription factors in the development and survival of osteosarcoma.
-Summer projects might involve the use of inhibitors of transcription factor protein-protein interactions in human and canine osteosarcoma cell lines as molecular probes for identification of potential novel therapeutic targets, investigations into the contribution of increased drug efflux pump expression on the surface of lymphoma cell lines following curative-intent therapy and the role of epigenetics in this process, in vitro metabolism studies using isolated liver microsomes and some commonly used chemotherapeutics in veterinary and human medicine and pharmacokinetic/pharmacodynamic studies in veterinary species.
+Dr. Wittenburg’s current projects involve aspects of clinical pharmacology (PK/PD modeling) and in vitro pharmacology (comparative metabolism of chemotherapeutic drugs across species).
+Much of our current focus is to study the importance of protein-protein interactions with regard to transcription factors in the development and survival of osteosarcoma.
+Summer project options include those that are basic science/molecular biology based and involve the use of inhibitors of transcription factor protein-protein interactions in human and canine osteosarcoma as molecular probes for identification of potential novel therapeutic targets, or clinical pharmacology based involving development and implementation of high performance liquid chromatography tandem-mass spectrometry (LC/MS-MS) methods for quantitation of chemotherapeutic drugs in veterinary species.

 Please contact Dr. Wittenburg (firstname.lastname@example.org) for more information.

 Joshua Wood, PhD, MBA

 Associate Director of Laboratory Operations, Mouse Biology Program (MBP)